AdamSawka/Wood-Land/README.md

 - start by `json-server --watch src/db/database.json`

 ## Status
 - Project is shop with subpages.
 Now it's working using JSON Server, but it will be connected to the Firebase.
+Now I'm still working on it

 ## Contact
 - My [LinkedIn](https://www.linkedin.com/in/adam-sawka-net/)